SriramAtmakuri/fullstack-assessmentSriram/README.md

 ---

-### Bug 7 — No debounce on the search input
+## Bug 7 — No debounce on the search input

 **File:** `app/page.tsx`

-Every single keystroke in the search box triggered a `useEffect` that immediately fired a fetch to `/api/products`.
-Typing a 10-character query would send 10 sequential API requests, with each one potentially cancelling the previous render in inconsistent ways.
-This is a performance and UX problem.
+Every single keystroke in the search box was triggering a `useEffect` that immediately fired a fetch to `/api/products`.
+Typing a 10-character query would fire 10 sequential API requests, with each one potentially creating inconsistent render states.
+Bad for performance, bad for UX.

-**Fix:** Introduced a `debouncedSearch` state that only updates 300ms after the user stops typing.
-The products fetch effect depends on `debouncedSearch` instead of `search`.
+**Fix:** I introduced a `debouncedSearch` state that only updates 300ms after the user stops typing.
+The products fetch effect now depends on `debouncedSearch` instead of `search` directly.

 ```ts
 const [debouncedSearch, setDebouncedSearch] = useState("");